 Anora (Oct.
 18)

 Next on the list of movies I’m most excited for right now is an indie gem from Neon that’s been described as the Uncut Gems of this year’s Cannes competition.
-It’s about a sex worker who marries the drug-addled scion of a Russian oligarch played by Mark Eydelshteyn, the latter of whom gives a mesmerizing performance that’s drawing comparisons to the work of Timothée Chalamet.
+It’s about a sex worker who marries the drug-addled scion of a Russian oligarch played by Mark Eydelshteyn, who gives a mesmerizing performance here that’s drawing comparisons to the work of Timothée Chalamet.

 Playing the sex worker Anora, who goes by Ani, is an effervescent Mikey Madison.

-Two lost souls finding each other amid their respective ennui isn’t exactly daring new narrative territory for a movie.
+Two lost souls finding each other amid their respective ennui isn’t exactly daring new cinematic territory.
 That said, I’ve always got time for a movie that finds heart and humanity in the lowliest and most unexpected places.
 Raves EW about Anora: “Ani wins us over from her first moments on screen, charming customers and droppings one-liners amidst lap dances.
 Madison is effervescent in the role, blending street smarts, romantic naivety, and an effortless charm.”

 Conclave (Nov.
 1)